blankoworld/makefly/doc/README.md

   * BASE\_URL: absolute URL of your blog.
 For an example http://makefly.e-mergence.org/.
   * RSS\_FEED\_NAME: Title for the RSS Feed
   * MAX\_POST: Max post that would be showed on home page
+  * MAX\_POST\_LINES: Number of lines that should be shown on Homepage.
+If set to 0 or not referenced in *makefly.rc* file, then posts are fully shown.
   * DATE\_FORMAT: Date format displayed for each post.
 Please see man date's page for more information.
   * SHORT\_DATE\_FORMAT: Short date format that would be used on the post list page.
 Please see man date's page for more information.
   * INDEX\_FILENAME: Name given to all index'pages.
 For an example with **INDEX\_FILENAME = mainpage**, post list page will be named *mainpage.html*.